joe-ewbank/Remittances-and-Migration-Analysis---Nepal-Case-Study/README.md

 ## Further Research

-Future research could examine the wider economic effects of emigration by analysing indicators related to human capital and productivity — for example, whether countries with high skilled emigration experience slower GDP per capita growth, lower productivity, or reduced investment in healthcare and education.
+Future research could examine the wider economic effects of emigration by analysing indicators related to human capital and productivity, for example: whether countries with high skilled emigration experience slower GDP per capita growth, lower productivity, or reduced investment in healthcare and education.

 ---

 ## Technologies Used

 - **Python 3**
-- **pandas** — data manipulation and analysis
+- **pandas** - data manipulation and analysis
-- **requests** — accessing the World Bank API
+- **requests** - accessing the World Bank API
-- **matplotlib** — data visualisation
+- **matplotlib** - data visualisation

 ## Installation